KevinMcD25/MIS352GroupKEAH/MIS353_ApplicationGroupKEAH/AdventureWVApi/README.md

 7.
 Landmark Search
-This API allows the user to search for landmarks using Landmark Type.
+This API allows the user to search for landmarks using Landmark Type.<br>

 Input: LType<br>
 Output: LType

 8.
 Landmark Add
-This API gives the user the chance to add their own landmark if they find something not in our database.
+This API gives the user the chance to add their own landmark if they find something not in our database. <br>

 Input: LName, LType<br>
 Output: LName, LType